ismo-karkkainen/openapi-sourcetools/README.md

 Sub-directory documentation has the start of a gem that produces some kind of documentation about the document.
 A markdown file and source diagam files for diagrammatron are produced.

+The input document can in practice be anything that YAML module can load.
+There is a helper task that by default is added first.
+Since processors loaded later can modify the tasks list, it can be removed and replaced with something else.
+Hence this might be useful in processing other YAML documents besides API as originally intended.
+Main benefit in running all together is that the tasks can pass information between each other.
+Processing same file multiple times would have to rely on code producing exactly same results with regard to variable naming etc. Remains to be seen if this should be elsewhere or if there is something that does the job already.

 ## openapi-merge